 No. The Department of Mathematics requires the GRE General test for all applicants.

 The university requires a TOEFL written exam score to be above 577 or a minimum iBT score of 90.
-For GRE scores, the department requires the quantitative portion to be well above 600 and the analytical writing should be at least 3.0.
 The IELTS minimum acceptable score is 7.0.
 There is no minimum required GRE score, but the GRE score will be used in admissions decisions.

 22. Do I have to submit a transcript for all colleges and universities I attended?

 You are required to identify all post-secondary educational institutions you have attended on your application form, and to submit a transcript from each.